softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet/getUtilizedIpAddressCount.md

 ---
 title: "getUtilizedIpAddressCount"
-description: "Provides the total number of utilized IP addresses on this subnet.
+description: "The total number of utilized IP addresses on this subnet.
 The primary consumer of IP addresses are compute resources, which can consume more than one address.
-This value is only supported for primary subnet types."
+This value is only supported for primary subnets."
 date: "2018-02-12"
 tags:
     - "method"